Gabesiegel/Gabesiegel/Chest pain.md

     *   Pulmonary embolism (thrombolysis)
 *   Hypoxemia is most consistent with tension pneumothorax, congestive heart failure, and pulmonary embolism.
 *   Tachycardia and tachypnea are rather non-specific; both are common in several life-threatening causes of chest pain.
 *   Pulsus paradoxus, a systolic blood pressure drop > 10mmHg with inspiration (see video) occurs in pericardial tamponade.
+[Stein PD, Terrin ML, Hales CA, et al. Clinical, laboratory, roentgenographic, and electrocardiographic findings in patients with acute pulmonary embolism and no pre-existing cardiac or pulmonary disease.
+Chest.
+1991;100(3):598-603. doi:10.1378/chest.100.3.598 ]

 ### Cardiac exam

 *   Auscultate the heart
     *   Diminished or muffled heart sounds or a pericardial rub may raise suspicion for pericarditis and/or pericardial tamponade.
     *   A diastolic murmur may be due to aortic regurgitation from a type A thoracic aortic dissection, endocarditis, or myopericardial syndromes.
     *   An S3 gallop is strongly associated with heart failure.
+[Wang CS, FitzGerald JM, Schulzer M, Mak E, Ayas NT.
+Does this dyspneic patient in the emergency department have congestive heart failure?.
+JAMA.
+2005;294(15):1944-1956. doi:10.1001/jama.294.15.1944]

 ### Assess the extremities

 *   A pulse deficit in one or more of the four extremities suggests an aortic dissection.
+This is observed in fewer than one-third of patients.
+[Pape LA, Awais M, Woznicki EM, et al. Presentation, Diagnosis, and Outcomes of Acute Aortic Dissection: 17-Year Trends From the International Registry of Acute Aortic Dissection.
+J Am Coll Cardiol.
+2015;66(4):350-358. doi:10.1016/j.jacc.2015.05.029]
-This is observed in fewer than one-third of patients.Asymmetric swelling is consistent with deep vein thrombosis, which occurs in 13% of patients with pulmonary embolism.
+* Asymmetric swelling is consistent with deep vein thrombosis, which occurs in 13% of patients with pulmonary embolism.
+[Stein PD, Terrin ML, Hales CA, et al. Clinical, laboratory, roentgenographic, and electrocardiographic findings in patients with acute pulmonary embolism and no pre-existing cardiac or pulmonary disease.
+Chest.
+1991;100(3):598-603. doi:10.1378/chest.100.3.598]
 *   Peripheral edema is consistent with heart failure.

 ### Examine the neck

-*   Jugular venous distention may be seen with pericardial tamponade, pulmonary embolism, tension pneumothorax, and heart failure.
+*   [Jugular venous distention] (https://www.emrap.org/corependium/chapter/recnCskZ7cdQzjZES/Approach-to-Chest-Pain) may be seen with pericardial tamponade, pulmonary embolism, tension pneumothorax, and heart failure.

 ### Pulmonary exam

 *   Listen for breath sounds
     *   Absent breath sounds (and/or hyperresonance on percussion) may indicate tension pneumothorax.
-    *   Wheezing is frequently present with pulmonary embolism (60% of cases) as well as reactive airway disease/COPD) and pneumonia.
+    *   Wheezing is frequently present with pulmonary embolism (60% of cases) as well as reactive airway disease/COPD) and pneumonia.[Stein PD, Terrin ML, Hales CA, et al. Clinical, laboratory, roentgenographic, and electrocardiographic findings in patients with acute pulmonary embolism and no pre-existing cardiac or pulmonary disease.
+Chest.
+1991;100(3):598-603. doi:10.1378/chest.100.3.598]
     *   Wet crackles are most consistent with heart failure.

 ### Chest wall exam